lautaroreche/Formaggi-Web-Page/README.md

 # Formaggi - Web page 🌐

 ## Description ℹ️
-This repository contains the code for a **web page built with HTML and CSS**.
+This repository contains the code for a **web page built with HTML and Tailwind CSS**.

 ## Features ✨
 - Clean and modern design.